 The above two examples are limited to OS.
 How about having a python script that can work on Windows or UNIX?

 Well, I found the below python code which works on Windows and Linux both.
 Create a file – let’s say portlistener.py with below code

 ''' Simple socket server using threads ''' import socket import sys HOST = '' # Symbolic name, meaning all available interfaces PORT = 5500 # Arbitrary non-privileged port s = socket.socket(socket.AF_INET, socket.SOCK_STREAM) print 'Socket created' #Bind socket to local host and port try: s.bind((HOST, PORT)) except socket.error as msg: print 'Bind failed.
 Error Code : ' + str(msg) + ' Message ' + msg sys.exit() print 'Socket bind complete' #Start listening on socket s.listen(10) print 'Socket now listening' #now keep talking with the client while 1: #wait to accept a connection - blocking call conn, addr = s.accept() print 'Connected with ' + addr + ':' + str(addr) s.close()

 Save the file and run it with python command as shown below

 [[email protected] ~]# python portlistener.py Socket created Socket bind complete Socket now listening

 Interested in learning Python?
 Check out this online course.

-I hope above procedure helps you to create a port listener for connectivity test.
+I hope the above procedure helps you to create a port listener for the connectivity tests.